Monica Fogelqvist, Swedish professional genealogist

 I was born in Jämtland in the north of Sweden and

-many different places, both in Sweden
+have since lived in many different places, both in Sweden

 and in Europe.

-Something that is very close to my heart is my research on the Finnish immigrants who came mainly from the eastern parts of Finland, around the turn of 16th-17th, with the hope to create a life in Bergslagen in Sweden.
+Something very close to my heart is my research on the Finnish immigrants who came mainly from the eastern parts of Finland, around the turn of 16th-17th, with the hope to create a life in Bergslagen in Sweden.
 I have worked many years to rediscover the family names of the Finnish families, which when they arrived in their new homeland were almost completely excluded by the Swedish clerks.